bocharsky-bw/ConsoleGoogleTasks/README.md

 # ConsoleGoogleTasks

-An application for real console geeks which allows to interact with Google Tasks API directly in your terminal and based on the awesome [Symfony Console][console] component.
+An application for real console geeks which allows to interact with [Google Tasks][google_tasks] API  directly in your terminal and based on the awesome [Symfony Console][console] component.

 ## Table of contents